World Models for Learning Dexterous Hand-Object Interactions from Human Videos

 \begin{strip}

-{We introduce \textbf{\ours}, a Dexterous Manipulation World Model which predicts future latent states of the environment based on past states and dexterous actions.
-Trained on large-scale human and non-dexterous robot video data, \ours learns to simulate complex manipulation trajectories in the latent space.
-With minimal fine-tuning on a small exploratory robot simulation dataset, \ours enables robust planning for novel reaching, grasping, and placing tasks in simulation, and achieves zero-shot transfer to real-world robot tasks.} \end{strip}
+{We introduce \textbf{\ours}, a Dexterous Interaction World Model which predicts future latent states of the environment from past states and dexterous actions.
+Trained on large-scale human and non-dexterous robot videos, \ours learns to simulate complex trajectories.
+Further, with minimal fine-tuning on a small exploratory robot simulation dataset, \ours enables planning for novel reaching, grasping, and placing tasks in simulation, and transfers zero-shot to real-world robot grasping.} \end{strip}